 Arizona Nursing Board Criminal History

-Failure to report a reportable criminal charge within 10 business days is a violation of the Arizona Nurse Practice Act and could result in Arizona Nursing Board Discipline.
+Failure to report a reportable criminal charge within ten business days violates the Arizona Nurse Practice Act and could result in Arizona Nursing Board Discipline.

 What Current and Past Crimes Must Be Reported?